 Clause 6.1 of this document describes how delegate certificates can be used to sign base PASSporTs defined in RCF 8225 [Ref 10].

-Delegate Certificate Authentication procedures for Base PASSporTs
+Authenticating Base PASSporTs signed with Delegate Certificate Credentials

 An authentication service may sign a base PASSporT with delegate certificate credentials to demonstrate authority to use the telephone number identified in the PASSporT "orig" claim.
 In this case, the authentication service must construct the base PASSporT as follows: